-- the inclusion of implicit price concessions within health care service revenue; related to the implementation of IFRS 15 ("Implementation of IFRS 15"); an adjustment for Sound's revenue, operating income and net income for the third quarter of 2017 to conform to the Sound business included for 2018 prior to the divestiture on June 28, 2018 ("Sound Q3 2017"); - the prior year revenue impact from the recognition of revenue related to the agreement with the United States Departments of Veterans Affairs and Justice for reimbursement for services performed during the period of January 2009 through February 15, 2011 ("VA Agreement"); - U.S. Ballot Initiatives: - the gain related to divestitures of Care Coordination activities (see note 2 (b) in this report) ("Gain Related to Divestitures of Care Coordination Activities"); - 2018 FCPA Related Charge; - cost effects net of anticipated recoveries from natural disasters ("Natural Disaster Costs"); - the positive 2018 impact from the U.S. tax reform enacted in 2017 ("U.S. Tax Reform").
+- the inclusion of implicit price concessions within health care service revenue related to the implementation of IFRS 15 ("Implementation of IFRS 15") - an adjustment for Sound's revenue, operating income and net income for the third quarter of 2017 to conform to the Sound business included for 2018 prior to the divestiture on June 28, 2018 ("Sound Q3 2017") - the prior year revenue impact from the recognition of revenue related to the agreement with the United States Departments of Veterans Affairs and Justice for reimbursement for services performed during the period of January 2009 through February 15, 2011 ("VA Agreement") - U.S. Ballot Initiatives - the gain related to divestitures of Care Coordination activities (see note 2 (b) of the notes to the consolidated financial statements (unaudited) included in this report) ("Gain Related to Divestitures of Care Coordination Activities") - 2018 FCPA Related Charge - cost effects net of anticipated recoveries from natural disasters ("Natural Disaster Costs") - the positive 2018 impact from the U.S. tax reform enacted in 2017 ("U.S. Tax Reform")